revbayes/revbayes/.github/ISSUE_TEMPLATE/bug_report.md

 A  brief description of the suspected bug.

 **To Reproduce**
-Steps to reproduce the behavior.
-Please provide the code you entered to get the unexpected behavior.
+Please provide a script that reproduces the unexpected behavior, along with any data files needed to run the script.

 **Expected behavior**
 A clear and concise description of what you expected to happen.